thomasfairchild/Portfolio/project-worksheet.md

 October 11th:
--Found a really cool CSS Gradient site that helped give the PERFECT background color for my navigation bar.
+-Found a really cool CSS Gradient site that helped give the PERFECT background color for my navigation bar and the overall look of the site.
 -Managed to get the nav buttons to look right.
 -Working on getting text over the aboutme image background.
 -Getting the Web Designs (General Assembly class projects)